by Jamie Cheng

 - Is this going to lead me to my big goals?

-- Am I still committing into this just because I’m too deep into it?
+- Am I still committing to this just because I’m too deep into it?

 - If my friend is in the exact situation as I am, what would I advise?